The Best PFDs for Paddling in 2020

 Best Overall PFD

-Our testers found that this PFD runs a tad small.
+Our testers found that the V-Eight runs a tad small.
 And though we appreciate the mobile design of a high back pad, that pad can be restrictive for women and those with more narrow shoulders.
-Its location directly behind your head can also be a bit annoying while you're swimming, though we hope you won't have to do too much of that during your paddle!
-All in all, we love paddling and hanging out on the water in the Astral V-Eight and think it's an excellent choice for staying comfortable and safe while you play.
+Its location directly behind the head can also be a bit annoying when swimming, though we hope you won't have to do too much of that during your paddle!
+All in all, we love paddling and hanging out on the water in this vest and think it's an excellent choice for staying comfortable and safe while you play.

 Read review: Astral V-Eight

 The NRS Vapor is a simplified paddle vest that has all of the function without all the frills.
 Made of six different flotation panels, this side entry jacket conforms readily to the shape of your torso.
 Located low on the vest, the two adjustment straps provide a secure fit without restricting your lung capacity.
 Narrow shoulder and chest paneling, wide arm openings, and soft fabric on the fronts of the armholes maintain easy mobility and keep you from getting a nasty rash on the inside of your arms so easily.
 With sturdy construction and made of 400D urethane-coated ripstop nylon, the Vapor is a durable vest.

 If you're after pockets, loops, and tabs, the Vapor isn't for you.
 This pocketless PFD's only features are subtle: a loop on the back to hang it up.
 It also lacks any strap management for its exceptionally long shoulder straps.
 Short paddlers may find the Vapor's torso to be too long to comfortably sit in a kayak — though our 5'4" main tester didn't have this issue.
 It's also a full-coverage vest without the mesh back panels of so many others.
 However, if you like a simple but efficient life vest that's comfortable to wear and easy to move in, the reasonable pricing on this model is just the icing on the cake.